Hacks to Personalize Your Cold Emails!

-You can check our blog on best cold email writing tips for this.
+You can check our blog for the best cold email writing tips for this.

-Here are the real keys to your personalised email:
+Here are the real keys to your personalized email:

 Subject line: Don’t get this too sales-y.
 Try to maintain it casual, yet appealing and fit one of your three relatable facts in there.

-Greeting and intro: Casual again, and begin with the relatable bit of information.
+Greeting and intro: Casual again, and begin with a relatable bit of information.